Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Problem formulation

-In this case the PaLS level-set function is formed as a weighted summation of $N$ basis functions $\psi_j(\rmb):= \psi(\beta_j(\rmb-\boldsymbol{\chi}_{j}))$ for $j=1,2,\dots N.$ The basis functions $\psi_j(\rmb)$ are often taken to be RBFs \cite{dyh19, est19, id20, li20, lsd20, lsd18, naik14, semerci12}.
-We will refer to use of such basis functions as ``RBF PaLS'' and it is against such representations that we compare our new \palentir{} representation.\footnote{ In the paper \cite{aghasi10} in which the term ``PaLS" was coined, the norm in the argument is replaced by a pseudo-norm and $\psi( \cdot )$ is taken to be a compactly supported radial basis function.
-Subsequent papers (e.g., \cite{est19}) have also built on CSRBF-based PaLS in the context of image reconstruction.
-The compactness of the basis functions may be advantageous from the point of view that the Jacobian may become sparse, for reasons described in \cite{aghasi10}.
-The basis functions are similar in shape, representing symmetrical spherical bump functions.
-In the present work, however, we will use Gaussian RBFs instead of CSRBFs and forgo compactness in favor of retaining a norm, rather than a pseudo-norm.
-This choice facilitates the comparative analysis of the expressiveness and numerical properties of the proposed approach over the so-called RBF PaLS.
-However, we note that the parameterization we develop in this paper, as well as the analysis, can be utilized in a CSRBF framework as well.} Each basis function $\psi_j(\rmb)$ is associated with its own dilation coefficient $\beta_j$, and center location $\boldsymbol{\chi}_{j}$.
-The vector $\pemb$ contains the unknowns to be determined, including the vectors $\boldsymbol{\alpha}, \boldsymbol{\beta}$, and $\boldsymbol{\chi}$ containing the expansion coefficients $\alpha_j$, the dilation values $\beta_j$, and PaLS centers $\boldsymbol{\chi}_j\in \Rbb^2$ or $\in \Rbb^3$ respectively.
-In general, the length of this vector is $(d+2)N$ which results in length $4N$ (for 2D problems) or $5N$ (for 3D).
+In this case, the PaLS function is formed as a weighted summation of $N$ basis functions $\psi_j(\rmb):= \psi(\beta_j(\rmb-\boldsymbol{\chi}_{j}))$ for $j=1,2,\dots N.$ The basis functions $\psi_j(\rmb)$ are often taken to be RBFs \cite{9112680,li20,8049349,NIU2022117819}.
+We will refer to use of such basis functions as ``RBF PaLS'', and it is against such representations that we compare our new \palentir{} representation.\footnote{ In \cite{aghasi10}, the norm in the argument is replaced by a pseudo-norm and $\psi( \cdot )$ is taken to be a compactly supported radial basis function.
+The compactness of the basis functions may be advantageous in terms of yielding a sparse Jacobian \cite{aghasi10}.
+Here, we will use Gaussian RBFs instead of CSRBFs and forgo compactness in favor of retaining a norm, rather than a pseudo-norm.
+This choice facilitates the comparative analysis of the expressiveness and numerical properties of the proposed approach over RBF PaLS.
+The parameterization developed here and the analysis, can be utilized in a CSRBF framework.} Each basis function $\psi_j(\rmb)$ is associated with its own dilation coefficient $\beta_j$, and center location $\boldsymbol{\chi}_{j}$.
+Ignoring the contrasts $f_B$ and $f_O$ for a moment, $\pemb$ contains the geometric unknowns to be determined, including $\boldsymbol{\alpha}, \boldsymbol{\beta}$, and $\boldsymbol{\chi}$, containing the expansion coefficients $\alpha_j$, the dilation values $\beta_j$, and PaLS centers $\boldsymbol{\chi}_j\in \Rbb^d$, respectively.
+In general, the length of this vector is $(d+2)N$, which results in length $4N$ (for 2D problems) or $5N$ (for 3D).